-13 Top-Rated Tourist Attractions & Things to Do in Tulsa
+15 Top-Rated Tourist Attractions & Things to Do in Tulsa, OK

 When you arrive in Tulsa, Oklahoma, you find that it is windy even when it is not tornado season.
-The city that has deep Native American roots and a rich history in the oil industry combines the warmth of midwestern nostalgia with the excitement of a thriving contemporary scene.
-Situated along Route 66 and the Arkansas River, Tulsa is expanding public green space; attracting top chefs into its collection of creative farm-to-table restaurants; and keeping fun on a night out simple, like bowling at the historic Dust Bowl Lanes.
+The city has deep Native American roots and a rich history in the oil industry, combined with the warmth of Midwestern nostalgia.
+Situated along Route 66 and the Arkansas River, Tulsa continues to expand its public green space; attract top chefs into its collection of creative farm-to-table restaurants; and keep the fun on a night out simple, like bowling at the historic Dust Bowl Lanes.

-Tulsa is a walkable city dotted with small corner cafés and diners that still sell breakfast for $1.99.
-Observe the Art Deco architecture throughout the city - the unmistakable Gothic-style Philtower Building and the BOK office tower that was inspired by the World Trade Center Towers.
-Whether your visit is focused on the arts, with stops at the Woody Guthrie Center and the Brady Arts District, or activities like an Art Deco Segway tour, you will leave with a new affinity for Tulsa.
+Tulsa is a walkable city, with small corner cafés and diners that still sell breakfast for $1.99.
+Observe the Art Deco architecture throughout the downtown streets and the unmistakable Gothic-style Philtower Building or the BOK office tower, which was inspired by the design of the former World Trade Center Towers in New York City.

 Address: 2727 South Rockford Road, Tulsa, Oklahoma

 One of the best things to do during your time in Tulsa is spend a few hours in the Woody Guthrie Center.
 Guthrie's powerful lyrics and influence on the music scene are captured in exhibits throughout the facility.
 You can learn about the background of this Oklahoma native and his folk music interpretation on American life and see personal items, like Guthrie's lyrics journal and mandolin.

 For history buffs, the center houses archives of artwork, manuscripts, photographs, and books about the artist.
 There are many special exhibits throughout the year, some that feature other musicians.